avirakesh/bedside-pi/README.md

 ![alt-tag](screenshot/img.png)

+** UPDATE: bedside-pi has been updated to use NodeJS with SocketsIO rather than Apache with long polling.
+However, you can still access the [Apache Version](https://github.com/avirakesh/bedside-pi/tree/master)**

 ## General Info
 BedSide Pi provides information at a glance.
 Just a glance at the screen will tell you the most vital information.
 - Time (Who would've thunk?)